 You might have noticed that many retailers are getting rid of ink printers and replacing them with faster, less expensive thermal ones.
 To print a thermal receipt, a heated stylus passes over thermal paper, which is coated in a chemical that darkens when heated.
 Unfortunately, the chemical layer remains active after the receipt is produced, so it's sensitive to light, heat, friction, abrasives and plastics, and can fade or darken quickly.

-Fortunately, a faded receipt is not necessarily the death knell of your tax records or warranty periods.
+While it's alarming to pull a receipt from your wallet after a few months and discover it has magically turned into a blank piece of paper, don't panic!
+A faded receipt doesn't necessarily mean the death knell of your tax records, return rights or warranty periods.
 If a receipt is faded beyond recognition (or if you've lost your original receipt), there are other ways of providing proof of purchase.
-According to NSW Fair Trading, credit card or debit card statements, handwritten receipts, lay-by agreements, or a confirmation or receipt number provided for a telephone or internet transaction are all considered proof of transaction.

-Under the Australian Consumer Law (ACL), businesses must provide consumers with a proof of transaction for goods or services valued at $75 or more (or for a less expensive purchase by request), but there's nothing in the legislation that specifies how that receipt should be printed.
-Several departments of fair trading or consumer affairs around Australia told CHOICE that as the ACL isn't specific about receipt requirements, there's no legal onus for a receipt to be remain legible after the initial sale.
+Which is lucky because while the Australian Consumer Law (ACL), businesses must provide consumers with a proof of transaction for goods or services valued at $75 or more (or for a less expensive purchase by request), there's nothing in the legislation that specifies how that receipt should be printed and there's no legal onus for a receipt to be remain legible after the initial sale.

 "There's nothing in legislation that prevents retailers from providing receipts that may fade," says Grant Rasmussen, manager of investigations at the Queensland Office of Fair Trading.
 "We were hopeful there would be advances in the quality of thermal paper so that receipts last longer, but I don't think we're seeing those advances as yet.
 The retailers are aware of our concerns."